-Advisers of students elected to serve as national officers will be expected to attend the National Executive Council Advisers (NECA) Meeting, held in conjunction with the August National Executive Council Meeting, at national headquarters in the Washington D.C.
+Advisers of students elected to serve as national officers will be expected to attend the National Executive Council Advisers (NECA) Meeting, held in conjunction with the August National Executive Council Meeting, in the Washington D.C.
 Metro Area.
-The primary objective of this meeting is to prepare for their roles in the coming year and at the 2022 National Leadership Conference.
+The primary objective of this meeting is to prepare for their roles in the coming year and at the 2023 National Leadership Conference.
 Potential time commitments should be discussed with administrators before having a national officer candidate, especially with more schools limiting teacher's time away from school.

-The designated National Executive Council Adviser (NECA) must attend both the August Planning meeting, August 5-8, 2021 and the 2022 National Leadership Conference, June 29 - July 3, 2022.
+The designated National Executive Council Adviser (NECA) must attend both the August Planning meeting, tentative date, August 11-13, 2022 and the 2023 National Leadership Conference, July 2-6, 2023.
 Substitutions at meetings are not permitted unless arranged prior to elections.

 National FCCLA does not cover expenses for adviser travel to any other meeting the officer attends.
 If an officer is not permitted to travel alone, the school or state association will be responsible for covering the adviser's expenses.
-In addition, if an adviser substitution must be made at the August meeting, or the 2022 National Leadership Conference, the school or state association will be responsible for covering the adviser's expenses.
+In addition, if an adviser substitution must be made at the August meeting, or the 2023 National Leadership Conference, the school or state association will be responsible for covering the adviser's expenses.
 If this is a problem, the student should not make plans to run for a national officer position.